ourcaldo/indexnowjs-maindev/terms-of-service.md

 **5. Data Accuracy**

-We do not guarantee the accuracy, completeness, or timeliness of data provided through the Service.
+We do not guarantee the accuracy, completeness, or timeliness of rank tracking data, indexing status reports, or other information provided through the Service.
+Search engine ranking data may vary due to personalization, geographic location, and algorithm changes.
 You should verify important information independently and not rely solely on Service data for critical business decisions.

+**6. Real-time Features and Background Processing**

+The Service includes real-time updates, background job processing, and automated scheduling features.
+While we strive for reliability, these features may experience delays, interruptions, or temporary failures due to technical limitations, maintenance, or external service dependencies.

 ## H. Termination and Account Closure